 Of course, the original barges were drawn by horses and if you look closely at the bridges, you’ll see the grooves in the stone or iron where the ropes cut into them.

-One of the best to walk along on a sunny Sunday is from Camden Lock towards Paddington basin.
+One of the best things to do on a sunny Sunday is to walk from Camden Lock towards Paddington basin.
 And the highlight is passing beside London Zoo for a free glimpse of their enormous aviary and the African hunting dogs sniffing up by the fence.